microsoft/xlang/design_notes/XDN11 - Error handling.md

 ## Alternative to errors

-Even though xlang does provide a set of errors to assist with the error translation from one language to another in an equivalent form, it is limited.
-In addition, when errors are translated from one language to another, there is a chance that the accuracy of the error is lost due to an exact error mapping is not available in the other language.
-This means the caller of an API may not always have the accurate and necessary information to decide what to do with a failure.
+Even though xlang does provide a set of errors to assist with translating errors from one language to another in an equivalent form, it is scoped to errors that occur in projections.
+This is because xlang encourages components to use the Try pattern instead of returning errors.

-Due to this, xlang encourages the use of errors only for diagnosing failures and not for controlling code flow.
-For controlling code flow, xlang encourages the use of the Try pattern in functions.
+The main reason for this is when errors are translated from one language to another, there is a chance that the accuracy of the error is lost due to an exact error mapping is not available in xlang or in the other language.
+This means the consumer of an API will not always have the accurate and necessary information that was available before translation to determine what the error represents and to decide what to do with it.

-The Try pattern can be used to pass back custom domain specific errors as parameters if necessary.
+With the Try pattern, custom domain specific errors can be passed back as parameters if necessary.
-The parameter type and its possible values are declared in the producing component and would be translated across languages as is.
+The parameter type and its possible values are declared in the producing component and would be projected across languages as is.
 This means the consumer can rely on using it to make decisions without being concerned of the translation accuracy.

 ## Diagnosing application failures